BLuedtke/gpustat/README.md

 NOTE: This works with NVIDIA Graphics Devices only, no AMD support as of now.
 Contributions are welcome!

 FORKED (by BLuedtke, 2021-06-28).
-Objective: Remove the processes/at least add line breaks by default.
+Added line breaks for each process.

 Usage
 -----